Chocolate Yeast Bread

 - 2 tablespoons butter

 - In a bowl, combine 1-1/4 cups flour, cocoa, sugar, yeast, salt and baking soda.
 In a saucepan, heat the water, milk, chocolate chips and butter; stir until chocolate is melted.
 Cool to 120°-130°.
 Add to dry ingredients; beat on medium speed for 2 minutes.
 Add 1/2 cup flour and egg; beat on high for 2 minutes.
 Stir in enough remaining flour to form a stiff dough.

 - Punch dough down.
 Turn onto a lightly floured surface; divide in half.
 Shape into loaves.
-Place in two greased 8-in. x 4-in. loaf pans.
+Place in 2 greased 8x4-in. loaf pans.
 Cover and let rise until doubled, about 1 hour.

-- Bake at 375° for 25-30 minutes or until browned.
+- Bake at 375° until browned, 25-30 minutes.
 Remove from pans to cool on wire racks.
 Dust with baking cocoa or confectioners' sugar if desired.